Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Electromagnetic fields, arbitrary dielectric passive medium, and active material particles

 We take our model to consist of the electromagnetic field, a passive medium reservoir field $\mathbf{X}_{\omega}(\mathbf{x},t)$ (corresponding to ``bound'' charges), as well as active free particles, indexed by $\alpha$, with charge $q_{\alpha}$, mass $m_{\alpha}$, and position coordinate $\mathbf{r}_{\alpha}(t)$.
+For simplicity we assume no net charge, such that $\sum_{\alpha}q_{\alpha}=0$.
 We would like to ultimately model the interaction of the free charges with the electromagnetic field using a {\it macroscopic} approach, where the field can be expressed in a quantized form, using the photonic Green's function of the medium, which is determined by its dielectric function $\mathbf{\epsilon}(\mathbf{x},\omega)$.
 In general, the dielectric constant is a complex-valued function that depends on space and frequency with real and imaginary parts $\epsilon_{R}(\mathbf{x},\omega)$ and $\epsilon_I(\mathbf{x},\omega)$, respectively.
 It may also be anisotropic, but we will consider this function as a scalar.

 We consider the action $\mathcal{S} = \mathcal{S}[A_\mu; \mathbf{r}_\alpha; \mathbf{X}_{\omega}]$.
 This action is a functional of the electromagnetic potential fields $A^{\mu}(x) = (\phi(\mathbf{x},t)/c,\mathbf{A}(\mathbf{x},t))$, the medium field excitations $\mathbf{X}_{\omega}(\mathbf{x},t)$, and the material particle coordinates $\mathbf{r}_{\alpha}(t)$, as well as the time derivatives of each of these respective quantities.
 The medium is described by a dielectric function with real and imaginary parts $\epsilon_R(\mathbf{x},\omega)$ and $\epsilon_I(\mathbf{x},\omega)$, describing dispersion and absorption of the medium, respectively, and which satisfy the Kramers-Kronig relations.
-We assume non-magnetic media, such that $\mu(\mathbf{x},\omega) \approx 1$, although the theory can be generalized to also incorporate a general complex magnetic susceptibility~\cite{philbin2010canonical}.
+We assume non-magnetic media, such that $\mu(\mathbf{x},\omega) \approx 1$, although the theory can be generalized to also incorporate a general complex magnetic susceptibility~\cite{Philbin2010Dec}.
 Note that here and throughout, $\omega$ refers to a continuous modal index, and not the argument of a Fourier transform of time.